Tony Shaffer & Matt Couch Return To Talk Brandi Love & The Future For Republicans | OAP #36

 Yeah, yeah.

-I mean, I think you have to look at you know, insulin, for example, you look at chemotherapy treatments.
+I mean, I think you have to look at insulin, for example.

-Now, this was you know, I'm going back probably 10 years.
+Now, this was, you know, I'm going back probably 10 years.

-Uh, you know, so we're giving 500 million doses to other countries.
+You know, so we're giving 500 million doses to other countries.

-Uh, we're talking billions and billions and billions with a B, but yet we don't see any relief from this administration or the government for people that are, you know, a lot of people have to choose between you know insulin and food as high as that drug is chemotherapy patients have you know uh have literally ruined and bankrupted many senior citizens because they can't afford the treatments and they're giving everything they can to stay alive.
+We're talking billions and billions and billions with a B, but yet we don't see any relief from this administration or the government for people that are, you know, a lot of people have to choose between, you know, insulin and food, as high as that drug is.

-Some are for it, some are against it, some want to see more testing, more trials.
+Some want to see more testing, more trials.

 I think it's asinine that we're trying to push this off now.